asphalt-framework/asphalt/docs/tutorials/webnotifier.rst

 differences to you by email.

 But, you only have a single component in your app now.
 To use ``asphalt-mailer``, you will need to add its component to your application somehow.
-Enter :class:`ContainerComponent`.
+This is exactly what :meth:`Component.add_component` is for.
 With that, you can create a hierarchy of components where the ``mailer`` component is a child component of your own container component.

 To use the mailer resource provided by ``asphalt-mailer``, inject it to the ``run()`` function as a resource by adding a keyword-only argument, annotated with the type of